 - Communication and interaction

 - Cognition and learning

-- ☐ Social, emotional and mental health
+- Social, emotional and mental health

-- □ Sensory and/or physical (medical)
+- Sensory and/or physical (medical)

-Fulwell Infant School Academy makes provision for pupils with SEND, in line with the school ethos and with current legislative requirements from The Children and Families Act 2014, Equality Act 2010 and SEND Code of Practice 2014.
+This then helps us assess, plan, deliver and review learning for each individual child and their pathway to achieving success at school.
+Fulwell Infant School Academy creates provision for pupils with SEND, in line with the school ethos and within current legislative requirements from The Children and Families Act 2014, Equality Act 2010 and SEND Code of Practice 2014.

 As a school we strive to provide high quality first teaching.
-If our staff think that your child has a SEND we will observe the child carefully; carry out further assessment involving the teacher, SENCO, parent, pupil and when necessary outside agencies, with full cooperation and permission from parents.
+If our staff think that your child has SEND we will observe the child carefully; carry out further assessments involving the teacher, SENCO, parent, pupil and when necessary outside agencies, with full cooperation and permission from parents.
+Their need will be recorded on our SEND register.

-When children have an identified SEND before they start here, we work with the people who already know them and use the information already available to identify what their SEND provision will be in our school setting. we recognise the benefits of early identification and seek to identify a child's need at the earliest point allowing us to make the most effective provision possible so that your child reaches their full potential.
+When children have an identified SEND before they start here, we will gather information from the people who already know them and use the information already available to identify what their SEND provision will be in our school setting.
+We recognise the benefits of early identification and seek to identify a child's need at the earliest point allowing us to make the most effective provision possible so that your child reaches their full potential.
 How do you identify children who may have special needs?
 How do I get to know if my child has SEND?
 What is the school's approach to teaching pupils with SEN.